Multi-Domain Architecture

 quickback.{baseDomain}fallback domain

-All five domains point to the same Worker — there's only one deployment.
+All configured domains point to the same Worker — there's only one deployment.

 Domain Types